MicrosoftDocs/Contribute/Contribute/content/dotnet/api-documentation.md

 ---
 # How to write good /// docs for .NET API reference

-The ultimate goal for .NET API docs is to have the /// XML comments in the .NET source code be the "source of truth".
+The ultimate goal for .NET API docs is to have the `///` XML comments in the .NET source code be the "source of truth".
 For MSBuild, ASP.NET Core, and EF Core, this goal has been met.
-However, currently the [dotnet-api-docs repo](https://github.com/dotnet/dotnet-api-docs) remains the source of truth for core .NET API reference.
+However, currently the [dotnet-api-docs repo](https://github.com/dotnet/dotnet-api-docs) remains the source of truth for some namespaces in the .NET API reference.
 [This dotnet/runtime issue](https://github.com/dotnet/runtime/issues/44969) tracks the effort to backport .NET docs and make the [dotnet/runtime](https://github.com/dotnet/runtime) repo the source of truth.
+The presence or absence of the "edit" button on a page often indicates that the `dotnet-api-docs` repository is the source of truth.
+If it's missing, the source of truth is likely the `///` comments in the source repo.

 This article provides tips about writing good doc comments *within the source code itself*.